muratk5n/thirdwave/en/README.md

 ---

 Confused about gobble gobble, Syria etc?
-I've been keeping track of events.
+I've been recording the major events.
 Looking at it broadly, a picture can emerge

 [Events](2017/12/timeline-syria-tr.md)